05 December 2020

 On 5 December 1560, Francis II of France, the first husband of Mary Queen of Scots, died following an ear infection. ...

-Francis II of France, heir to the French throne, and the first husband of Mary Queen of Scots, died on 5 December 1560, following an ear infection.
+Francis II of France, the first husband of Mary Queen of Scots, died on 5 December 1560, following an ear infection.
 Mary and Francis had married in 1558, when Mary was aged fifteen.
 Francis ascended to the French throne just a year later, after the death of his father Henry II in 1559, in a jousting accident.

 The reign of Francis II, although short, was beset with difficulties and particularly characterised with religious revolt, caused in part by his surpression of Protestants.